zylipku/spend-wisely/README.md

 This is the official repository for the paper:

-**Spend Wisely: Maximizing Post-Training Gains in Iterative Synthetic Data Boostrapping**
+**Spend Wisely: Maximizing Post-Training Gains in Iterative Synthetic Data Bootstrapping**

-*NeuriPS 2025 Spotlight*
+*NeurIPS 2025 Spotlight*

 [arXiv link](https://arxiv.org/abs/2501.18962)